 - Student must have attended a Seattle Public School during the 2022-23 School year to be eligible for the Summer 2023 programs.
 Students are not eligible for a summer program for 2022-23 school year as new students to SPS for 2023-24 attendance.

 You may not take a course you have already taken.
 If you took a course last summer, you may not take the same course this summer.

 Classes and locations may be canceled or combined due to enrollment numbers.
 If your selected class/location is canceled or combined and moved to another location, you will be notified and given the opportunity to select another class if you choose.

 Grading & Credit

-- Upon completion with a passing grade, a student will receive 0.5 CTE (Occupational Education) credit.
+- Upon completion with a passing grade, a student will receive 0.5 CTE (Career and Technical Education) credit.

 - Skills Center Summer Program courses may not be taken as Pass/No Credit courses unless a student’s IEP or 504 Plan specifically calls for the student to be taking a course on a Pass/No Credit basis.